 And more importantly, it is pretty cheap!
 My girlfriend and I booked a beautiful and comfortable sort of hut, for 30 days, breakfast included, for about 950 USD (with direct negotiations).

-There is a hotel in Centro that is dedicated to digital nomads, it is called Selina.
+There is also a hotel in Centro that is dedicated to digital nomads, it is called Selina.
 There are Selina hotels all across Central and South America.
 I went to check the PDC one, and I thought it was pretty cool.
 If you wish to meet other DNs, Selina might be the best option in Playa Del Carmen.

 Try not to stay on 5th avenue when looking for a place to have lunch or diner.
 Even on the next avenue, the 10th one, most restaurants are way cheaper.